how to draw an excavator

 Step 7: Draw the Cab Door

-If you followed the steps carefully, you should have an excavator drawing similar to ours.
-If your image is not the same as ours, there is still room for improvement.
-Use the eraser, remove the sections that look bad, and redo them.
-Keep in mind that drawing a good excavator takes practice.
+If you followed the steps carefully, you should now have an excavator drawing similar to ours.
+If your image is not the same, there is still room for improvement.
+Use your eraser to remove the sections that don’t match, and simply redo them.

 We need to add some soil to the bucket.
 For this, simply draw a wavy line on the bucket to indicate that it has scooped something.
 Add a few falling particles so that the excavator appears to be in action.